Many "how to start a small business" articles and programs begin with the nuts and bolts of the business ... but that's not where it should start!

 This written plan will help the business get off on the right foot.
 Also, if you are applying for finance the financier will want it.

-This will included identifying and evaluating the potential risks the proposed business could face.
-These risks vary in importance but can include business, financial, market, seasonality, business structure, competition, industry change, financial, legal and even political risk.
+This will include identifying and evaluating the potential risks the proposed business could face.
+With the risks varying in importance, they will include business, financial, market, seasonality, business structure, competition, industry change, financial, legal, and even political risk.

 Ask a lot of questions.
 Be careful that these are not just confirmation-based questions but rather questions that challenge your preconceived ideas.